 The gastric balloon in Mexico is a safe procedure, and it is safe to have in the stomach.
 Gastric balloons rarely rupture, and if they do, it’s highly unlikely to cause any harm to the patient.
 However, there have been a few instances of serious complications, such as hyperinflation and acute pancreatitis.

 The price of a gastric balloon varies depending on which system you use.
-Overall, though, you need to consider the costs not only of getting the gastric balloon in, but taking it out as well.
+Overall, though, you need to consider the costs not only of getting the gastric balloon put in but taking it out as well.
 If you want a quote for a gastric balloon, simply call us at 844-461-2831!

 The nice thing about the gastric balloon, compared to other bariatric procedures, is that your diet doesn’t need to be very restrictive.
 However, we do recommend that patients stay away from spicy foods, large amounts of alcohol or caffeine, and foods that are known by the patient to cause gastrointestinal distress.

-Some insurance may cover gastric balloon procedures, as they’re a weight loss procedure and are covered under bariatric procedures.
+Some insurance may cover the gastric balloons, as they’re weight loss procedures and are covered under bariatric care.
 However, this may not apply to procedures done outside the United States.
 Check with your insurance provider to make sure that you’re able to apply your insurance to gastric balloon procedures.